 Merchandise Purchase Commitments

 As of September 30, 2023 and December 31, 2022, the Company had obligations to purchase $13.7 million and $18.7 million, respectively, of merchandise.

 Letters of Credit

-The Company had irrevocable standby letters of credit in the amount of $3.1 million as of December 31, 2022 and 2021 related to the Company’s operating leases.
+The Company had irrevocable standby letters of credit in the amount of $3.4 million and $3.1 million as of September 30, 2023 and December 31, 2022, respectively, primarily related to the Company’s operating leases.
 The letters of credit have expiration dates through January 2029.

 The entire disclosure for commitments and contingencies.